03axdov/SortingAlgorithmVisualizer/README.md

 # SortingAlgorithmVisualizer
 Small project for visualizing different types of sorting algorithms

-If you want to test it out, clone the folder and run main.
-You will then be asked to specify different variables, such as which algorithm you would like to use
+If you want to test it out, clone the folder and run: pip install -r requirements.txt Then run main and specify the variables, such as the maximum number.